intel/ixpdimm_sw/README.md

-#IXPDIMM_SW
+#ixpdimm_sw

-IXPDIMM_SW contains the following
+ixpdimm_sw contains the following interface components:

-A command line interface (CLI) application for configuring and managing IXPDIMM.
-Including commands for basic inventory, capacity provisioning, health monitoring, and troubleshooting.
+An Application Program Interface (API) library which provides programatic access to the IXPDIMM SW functionality.

-A daemon for monitoring the health and status of IXPDIMM
+A Command Line Interface (CLI) application for configuring and managing IXPDIMMs from the command line.

-A common information model (CIM) provider that exposes IXPDIMM_SW as standard CIM objects in order to plug-in to various common information model object managers (CIMOMS).
+A Common Information Model (CIM) provider library to expose the IXPDIMM SW functionality as standard CIM objects to plug-in to common information model object managers (CIMOMs).

-An application program interface (API) for configuring and managing IXPDIMM.
-Including basic inventory, capacity provisioning, health monitoring, and troubleshooting.
+A monitor daemon/system service for monitoring the health and status of IXPDIMMs.

 #Documentation